 Wireframes are basically, black and white images of every screen of the project you have in mind.
 The main purpose of these wireframes is to show the positioning of elements on each the screens.
 They help you to think through, plan and see the necessary layout and structure of the whole project.

 Mockups and wireframes

-Sometimes before making wireframes, you’d create mockups (which are essentially simplified wireframes).
+Sometimes before making wireframes, you’d create mockups.
 Typically they are a very raw, basic illustration of the project that you want to develop.
 You do them to communicate your vision to the designer, agency or whoever else you’ll be working with to get the actual design or development done.
 There are different ways to create mockups, they can either be hand drawn on a piece of paper or you can use some sort of online tool, like balsamiq.

 Mockups are not a mandatory stage of the development process, but very often you’d want to have them, to help you quickly and easily communicate what you’re looking to accomplish.
 This is something you can probably do on your own and it shouldn’t take more than about 30-60 minutes of your time.
 I went into more detail about mockups in my previous article.

 Once you have a basic idea of which screens your product consists of, you then want to talk to a specialist.
 This should be someone who understands user experience and design, knows industry standards and best practices, stays on top of the latest online trends and is generally aware of what it takes to make a successful app or site.
 This is typically someone with a title like UX designer, information architect or project manager.
 Whether you have mockups ready to show them, a written brief, or you prefer to simply describe your vision to them in conversation, their job is to create the wireframes from your initial idea.